50 Conversation Starters for Every Occasion

 - What is something outside of work that you are passionate about that your colleagues might not know?

-Sometimes you want a conversation that goes beyond the surface and touches on the big questions of life.
-These prompts are perfect for quiet evenings, long walks, or any time you are in the mood for something more reflective.
-They work beautifully with friends, partners, or even as journaling prompts for yourself.
+Sometimes you want a conversation that touches the big questions of life.
+These prompts are perfect for quiet evenings, long walks, or any reflective mood.
+They work with friends, partners, or as journaling prompts for yourself.

-- Do you think people fundamentally change over the course of their lives, or do they mostly become more of who they already were?
+- Do you think people fundamentally change over their lives, or do they mostly become more of who they already were?

 - What do you think you would value most if you could remember only one thing about your life?